Steel Building Systems

 Many installers propose manufacturer designed support systems without any real understanding of the structural implications to a building.
 The fine print in project documents and drawings leaves a gap in the responsibility for performance of the overall assembly.
 We can provide a structural assessment of a building and, working with the installer, develop a suitable support plan to fill that gap and provide the supporting submissions for Permit.

-We frequently receive inquiries for services under 2 circumstances:
+We frequently receive inquiries for services under two circumstances:

 - Cladding has been stripped from an existing building after a wind storm;